 At my very first public concert appearance at the age of five, I immediately knew: this is it!

 Where was the most significant presentation you had, and why?

-Although I performed at different concert halls all over Europe and even overseas I still feel like very excited to give a concert in Vienna at Musikverein or Konzerthaus with my family and friends in the audience.
+Although I performed at different concert halls all over Europe and even overseas I still feel very excited to give a concert in Vienna at Musikverein or Konzerthaus with my family and friends in the audience.